-56. As demonstrated above, the new model of multiple bars based on voluntary membership has many downsides.
-Most importantly, it may lead to politicisation, which endangers the independence of attorneys and the political neutrality of the legal profession.
+- 57. As demonstrated above, the new model of multiple bars based on voluntary membership has many downsides.
+Most importantly, it may lead to politicisation of BAs, which would likely endanger the independence of attorneys and the political neutrality of the legal profession.
 It may also result in administrative instability.
 Its assumed benefits for the quality of administrative services are not clear.
-Finally, it creates an unjustified distinction between attorneys from three big cities and other attorneys.

-57. The Venice Commission considers that the problems suggested by the Turkish authorities to exist could have been addressed by other means.
-For example, consideration could have been given to creating smaller constituencies which would respect the geographical principle, as before (i.e. each attorney belonging to his or her district BAs, for example), but will cover a smaller territory and consequently a smaller number of attorneys.
-That would make the BAs smaller and more "manageable", and, at the same time, avoid the risk of politicisation and of other administrative inconveniences identified above.
+Finally, it creates an unjustified distinction between attorneys from three big cities and other attorneys. - 58.
+The Venice Commission considers that the problems suggested by the Turkish authorities to exist could have been addressed by other means.
+For example, consideration could have been given to creating smaller constituencies which would respect the geographical principle, as before (i.e. each attorney belonging to his or her district BAs, for example), but would cover a smaller territory and consequently a smaller number of attorneys.
+That would make the BAs smaller and more "manageable", and, at the same time, avoid the risk of politicisation and of other administrative problems identified above.

-3. Is the new system of election of delegates to the UTBA GA more fair than the old one?
+3. Is the new system of the election of delegates to the UTBA GA fairer than the old one?